shuftipro/Android-SDK/Deprecated/Android_Core_SDK/README.md

     * ### supported_types
         Required: **No**<br>
         Type: **Array**<br>
     You can provide two or more types of documents to verify the identity of the user.
-Few supported types are listed below.
+All supported types are listed below.
         * passport
         * id_card
         * driving_license